Ghostly Tales for Ghastly Kids: School Dinners

-Lunchtimes at school traumatized the narrator.
-He would have nightmares about talking food begging to be eaten and frequently had flashbacks whenever he smelt food that the dinner lady had forced him to eat or Elgin had eaten out of the bin or off the floor.
+Lunchtimes at school traumatised the narrator.
+He had nightmares about talking food begging to be eaten and frequently had flashbacks whenever he smelt food the dinner lady had forced him to eat or Elgin had ate out of the bin or off the floor.
 His first panic attack was when he was 22: in a lift, he smelt spotted dick, which made him belch and his stomach churn loudly; he felt spotted dick appear in his mouth and gagged as he forced himself to swallow it.
-If he ever smelt baked beans being cooked, he crawled under the nearest table and screamed; tomato ketchup and carrots were two of his many trauma triggers.
-The worst panic attack was the day the narrator took his girlfriend out to a sophisticated French restaurant for a candlelit dinner.
-Although the menu was full of French meals which would not remind the narrator of anything at school, he decided to order the unspecified £125-for-two special with the champagne, which was brought to the table by the head waiter.
-He removed the lid to reveal fishcakes, making the narrator scream and cover himself with the tablecloth, accidentally spraying champagne over his girlfriend, who then ran out crying in embarrassment.
-The head waiter was alarmed and the rest of the restaurant paused to watch the commotion.
-In the narrator's mind, the head waiter had turned into the school dinner lady, who began to demand that he ate the cakes, so he picked up a bread roll and threw it at him, but the head waiter/dinner lady was trying to force him to eat it by waving a spoon with a piece on it towards his mouth.
-He kicked and screamed and later snapped out of the panic attack, finding himself outside of the restaurant with fish cake around his mouth.
+If he ever smelt baked beans being cooked, he would crawl under the nearest table and scream; tomato ketchup and carrots were two of his many trauma triggers.
+His worst panic attack ever was the day he took a girlfriend to a sophisticated French restaurant for a candlelit dinner.
+He ordered the unspecified £125-for-two special with champagne, which the head waiter brought over, removing the lid to reveal fishcakes.
+The narrator screamed and covered himself with the tablecloth, accidentally spraying champagne over his girlfriend, making her leave in embarrassment and the other guests watch the commotion.
+In the narrator's mind, the head waiter had shape-shifted into the school dinner lady, who demands he eats the cakes whilst trying to force feed him from a spoon.
+He kicks and screams and fights back, returning from his daze outside of the restaurant with fish cake around his mouth.

 The narrator points out that was a long time ago and he is about to turn 83 next week.
-He had spent the rest of his life isolating himself from friends and family, and tried not to look at any advertising for food that used to torture him.
-Unfortunately, he is about to be moved into a retirement home within the next few days which has a scarily-familiar-looking dinner lady that promises to monitor his eating habits.
+He admits nothing had changed, spending the rest of his life isolating himself from friends and family, and tries not to look at any advertising for food that used to torture him.
+Unfortunately, he is about to be moved into a retirement home within the next few days which has a scarily-familiar-looking dinner lady who had promised to monitor his diet.